Skip to content

 Also, it’s important to note that per Florida Statues 497.607, if a body is cremated and the ashes are not claimed within 120 days after the cremation is performed, the organization in charge of the ashes can dispose of the them in any way permitted by law, which includes the ways described below.

-Where to Scatter Ashes in Florida
+Where Can You Scatter Ashes in Florida

 After the loss of a loved one or pet, scattering their ashes at a special place or a scenic outdoor spot can bring comfort during this time of grief.
 Holding a memorial service outdoors by yourself or with family and friends to scatter the cremated ashes of a loved one or pet can be a beautiful and memorable experience.